JanHerca/urantiapedia/output/wikijs/en/article/Harry_McMullan_III/Principles_Of_Knowing_Gods_Will.md

 God wants to lead his children.
 Being led is not an extraordinary event, reserved for mystics and ascetics; rather, it is the normal order of things.
 It is abnormal not to be led by God.
 The subject is so confused that most people look upon guidance, if one is ever to receive it, as an intermittent, periodic, or even spasmodic affair.
 Well, if a human parent wants his child to do something, he tells him so; and, if that's a fair principle in human relations, it is also fair in divine relations.

 There is a perfect will which God has for each of us. _The URANTIA Book_ teaches that the Adjusters come to indwell us, bringing with them, “_...the model careers, the ideal lives, as determined and foreordained by themselves and the Personalized Adjusters of Divinington...
-Thus they begin work with a definite and predetermined plan for the intellectual and spiritual development of their human subjects..._” ([UB 110:2.1](/en/The_Urantia_Book/110#p2_1))
+Thus they begin work with a definite and predetermined plan for the intellectual and spiritual development of their human subjects..._” (<a id="a42_412"></a>[UB 110:2.1](/en/The_Urantia_Book/110#p2_1))

 Things run well when they are run in accordance with the designer's original intent.
 If I had a Corvette, and hitched an eight row plow behind it, and took it out to the fields to cultivate, I shouldn't expect it to perform as well as it does where it was intended to be operated. namely, on the highway.
 If I tried to use water instead of gasoline to fuel it, it wouldn't get far.
 Likewise, we are happiest and most successful when we operate according to our Designer's original plan.
 Therefore, we search for God's perfect will for us, knowing that his will is our place of ultimate success and pleasure.
 Similarly, if we live contrary to God's design, we heap onto ourselves unhappiness, guilt, and frustration.